ArgosOfIthica/data-analytics-assignment-3/bar/README.md

 ## Data Visualization

-The data are plotted in a bar chart which lists the average response time for incidents (of the most recent 10,000) by the borough in New York City in which they occurred.
+The data are plotted in a bar chart which lists the average response time for incidents (in the past year) by the borough in New York City in which they occurred.
 This chart is both useful and meaningful since it gives at-a-glance information about the efficiency of fire departments in each borough/neighborhood in New York City.